Hong Kong to 'vigorously implement' Beijing's new security law | DW | 07.07.2020

 These include the sweeping authority to seize electronic devices and enterproperty without a warrant under "exceptional circumstances."

-Police can also freeze assets and confiscate property if there are "reasonable ground" to suspect items are connected to offenses "endangering national security."
+Police can also freeze assets and confiscate property if there are "reasonable grounds" to suspect items are connected to offenses "endangering national security."

 wmr/rc (Reuters, AP, AFP, dpa)